 Our videos for the classroom and teacher training materials cover a wide range of subjects and objectives.
 We hope this is a useful sample of our resources, being used across the continent of Africa, to get more girls in school and learning.

-Working closely with students, educators, and community leaders, DLA produces learning resources that develop gender equality and align with the learning objectives of education ministries.
+Working closely with students, educators, and community leaders, Impact(Ed) produces learning resources that develop gender equality and align with the learning objectives of education ministries.

 Creating Gender Responsive Schools & Classrooms

 This selection of guides, activities, handouts, and videos can be used to build and foster gender equality throughout the school community.

 Introduces the terms gender, stereotype and gender bias, and explains how stereotypic ideas that people hold of boys and girls can often exclude them from equal opportunities in the classroom.

 Teachers share strategies used to develop gender equality in the classroom.

 Step inside a classroom to observe various aspects of this approach and the importance of active learning.